You are here:

 If you think a public body or organisation’s actions have negatively affected a child or children, you can contact us and make a complaint.

 Whenever you have a concern, the first step is to talk to the service concerned.
 Talk to the person that you were dealing with or ask to speak to the manager.
 It is important to give the service you are dealing with the opportunity to resolve the issue before you go elsewhere.
 Keep a note of dates, who you spoke to and what they say will happen next.
 Also keep track of any documents or emails that you send or receive.

 The Ombudsman for Children Act 2002 sets out the framework for our complaints work.
 Under this law, we provide a free and impartial complaints service.
 Our role is to see if a public body’s administrative actions have had an adverse effect on a child or children.
 In other words, we aim to see if a public body’s administration is effective or whether maladministration has occurred.
 Maladministration is not defined in our legislation but it basically means when things go wrong.

 The first thing we do when we get a complaint is to see if we can look at it.
 We review information provided to see if the issue or complaint is within our remit.
 The Ombudsman for Children Act 2002 was amended in 2012 and brought over 180 additional public service providers under our remit.
-The legislation allows for a general description of the types of ‘reviewable agencies’ that come within our remit.
-There is a list of public service providers that we can investigate here.
-The list isn’t exhaustive and we may be able to look at a complaint about a service provider not included in the list of reviewable agencies if it is state funded.
+We may be able to look at a complaint about a service provider not included in the list of reviewable agencies if it is state funded.